-This little soft sided save haven kept me out of the elements all around the world for 4 whole years.
+This little soft sided safe haven kept me out of the elements all around the world for 4 whole years.
 The beginning of this story goes back to a Canadian Rockies classic backcountry trip, Mt.
 Assiniboine provincial park.

 Mt.
 Assiniboine is a famous mountain in the region.
 Dubbed the “Matterhorn of the Rockies” for its pyramidal shape resembling that of the Matterhorn in Switzerland.